Go to All Blogs | Neotropical Blogs | Guyana Birding Tours

 Guyana is home to waterfalls, including the impressive Kaieteur Falls, the world’s largest single-drop waterfall by volume of water flowing over it.

-What makes Guyana so special is that 75% of its territory are covered by tropical forest, this being the second-largest percent coverage of rainforest on earth, with more than 80% of this forest still untouched.
+What makes Guyana so special is that 75% of its territory is covered by tropical forest, this being the second-largest percent coverage of rainforest on earth, with more than 80% of this forest still untouched.

 Guyana holds one of the most intact savannas of South America, where Giant Anteater is not uncommon.